jasonwryan/jasonwryan.github.com/source/_posts/2012-06-16-misunderstanding.markdown

 by giving them complete control and responsibility over the system.
 {% endblockquote %}

-The expression “targets and accomodates” doesn't exclude other users—for example, those that are not necessarily competent, but are wanting to learn more about the specifics of how their machines work—it does, however, signal quite explicitly what sort of community Arch is.
+The expression “targets and accommodates” doesn't exclude other users—for example, those that are not necessarily competent, but are wanting to learn more about the specifics of how their machines work—it does, however, signal quite explicitly what sort of community Arch is.
 And what it is not.